-An Operational Code Cache can speed up page compilation signifactly.
-If not yet done so activate it.
-You can verify this with
+An Operational Code Cache (like PHP OPCache) can speed up page compilation significantly.
+You can verify if OPCache is installed by running

 sudo apt install php-opcache.

 The settings that have worked smoothly for me with WordPress are:

 [opcache]opcache.enable=1opcache.fast_shutdown=1opcache.file_cache_consistency_checks=0opcache.file_update_protection=0opcache.interned_strings_buffer=8opcache.jit=tracing ; PHP8 onlyopcache.jit_buffer_size=100M ; PHP8 onlyopcache.max_accelerated_files=7963opcache.max_wasted_percentage=10opcache.memory_consumption=192opcache.revalidate_freq=0opcache.save_comments=0 ; might conflict if you use PHP Annotationsopcache.validate_timestamps=0opcache.validate_permission=0

 Let’s take a look at a couple of important lines here: as you can see, I don’t revalidate a files’ timestamp by setting

 opcache.revalidate_freq=0.
 This is done on purpose, because in modern setups PHP files don’t usually change once they are deployed.
 See Part 4 (Setting up Continuous Integration with GitHub actions) of this article series where I show you how to do atomic deploys.
 This results in a new physical file and thus path upon every deploy.
 So no need to verify paths.